On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Clifford theory

-Theorem \ref{no-CFSG} gives very stringent conditions on $(G,V)$ since, on the one hand, it is rare for a non-abelian simple group to have a soluble subgroup of prime-power index and, on the other hand, most choices of the numerical parameters will make the product on the right of (\ref{key-ineq}) exceed the sum on the left.
+Theorem \ref{no-CFSG} gives very stringent conditions on $(G,V)$ since, on the one hand, it is rare for a non-abelian simple group to have a soluble subgroup of prime-power index and, on the other hand, most choices of the numerical parameters will make the product on the left of (\ref{key-ineq}) exceed the sum on the right.
 We know from Theorem \ref{irred-constr}, however, that these conditions can be satisfied.